risingwavelabs/awesome-stream-processing/README.md

 We categorize the use cases into four groups:

-1. Querying and processing event streaming data ✅
+1. **Querying and processing event streaming data ✅**
+	* Directly query data stored in event streaming systems (e.g., Kafka, Redpanda, etc)
+	* Continuously ingest and analyze data from event streaming systems (e.g., Kafka, Redpanda, etc)
-2. Bringing analytics closer to operational databases ✅
+2. **Bringing analytics closer to operational databases ✅**
+	* Offload event-driven workloads like materialized views and triggers) from operational databases
-3. Real-time ETL (Extract, Transform, Load) ✅
+3. **Real-time ETL (Extract, Transform, Load) ✅**
+	* Perform ETL continuously and incrementally
-4. Solution demonstrations ✅
+4. **Solution demonstrations ✅**
+	* A collection of demos showcasing how stream processing is used in real-world applications

-We use RisingWave as the default system for running these demos. _**All you need is a laptop**_ 💻 - _**no cluster is required.**_
+We use [RisingWave](https://github.com/risingwavelabs/risingwave) as the default stream processing system for running these demos. _**All you need is a laptop**_ 💻 - _**no cluster is required.**_

 Any comments are welcome.
 Happy streaming!

+Join out [Slack community](https://www.risingwave.com/slack) to engage in discussions with thousands of stream processing enthusiasts!